-Weather Rain, cold, and heat can hit at any time in The City.
+Rain, cold, and heat can hit at any time in The City.
 The weather can affect your Stats if you aren't dressed properly, so it's a wise idea to ensure that you're adequately protected against the elements.
 If you spend too much time in the rain, for example, without proper attire, a bad cold could be the consequence!
 Heatstroke or a chill are other possible results of being unprepared.
 Being out in severe weather can make you tire more easily, too; and heat definitely produces thirst!

+Mapping

-Mapping Use the 64 x 64 grid in the centre of this manual for building your Map of The City.
+Use the 64 x 64 grid in the centre of this manual for building your Map of The City.
 It's a good idea to make photocopies of the grid and keep the original intact (everyone makes mistakes!).

-If you look closely at The City's walls, you'll notice faint, vertical lines, six "steps" apart.
-The distance between these lines corresponds to one square on the grid.
+If you look closely at The City's walls, you'll notice faint, vertical lines or subtle differences in the shading, approximately six "steps" apart (depending on your Speed).
+This distance corresponds to one square on the grid.